Lü Zhuoyi

-Lü Zhuoyi (吕焯毅 (呂焯毅, Lǚ Zhuóyì); born 16 April 2001) is a Chinese footballer who plays as midfielder or full-back for Dalian Professional.
+Lü Zhuoyi (吕焯毅 (呂焯毅, Lǚ Zhuóyì); born 16 April 2001) is a Chinese footballer who plays as midfielder or full-back for Dalian Yingbo.

 Club career

 Lü was selected by Beijing Wanda youth program in 2014, and received training session at Atletico Madrid.
 In 2020, he joined Dalian Pro youth team, and was promoted to the first team in the 2022 season.
 He made his first appearance on 10 July 2022 in a league game against Shandong Taishan in a 3-1 defeat where he came on as a substitute for Lin Liangming.
 He would make his first starting lineup in the following league game on 6 August 2022 against Shanghai Port in a 1-1 draw.